te-yun/if-sitesearch/doc/faq.md

     * A tenant is an **organizational entity** that can manage **dozens of independent sites**.
     You may have a company that is assigned to a tenant.

+* What is Site Search' primary API endpoint URL?
+    * https://api.sitesearch.cloud should be used for all Site Search API calls.

 * How can I index a website and make it searchable?
   * Currently a website needs to expose an **RSS / Atom feed** to make it easily searchable.
   This is the fastest & easiest way to get up and running.
 Use this ***curl command***